Talha Chahour: Theatre

 After actively participating in the Dramatics Club of his college, Chahour began his career in theatre.
 He appeared in over 400 theatrical performances with the Ajoka Theater group.
-Some of his plays include Dara, Bullah, Lo Phir Basant Aayi, Tiger of Mysore, Anhi Main Da Sufna, Macbeth and Bhagat Singh.
+Some of his plays include Dara, Bullah, Lo Phir Basant Aayi, Tiger of Mysore, Anhi Mai Da Sufna, Macbeth and Bhagat Singh.
 Chahour also traveled with this theatre group to the United States and India, performing in several cities.

 Chahour became the General Secretary of GCDC (Government College Dramatics Club) in his last year of college, i.e. 2017–18.
 He conducted several acting workshops in GCU's amphitheater.
 He was awarded the Roll of Honour for serving in the GCDC.

 Chahour has won an Indian Academy Award in Theatre from the Ministry of Chandigarh.
 He also won a Naatshala Award from the Government of Amritsar, India.

 Television

 Chahour made his television debut in 2017 with Kashif Nisar's drama Farz where he played a supporting role.

 His big breakthrough performance on television came with Har Pal Geo's political thriller drama Jo Bichar Gaye (2021-22), directed by Haissam Hussain, co starring Maya Ali and Wahaj Ali, which was about the fall of Dhaka.
 Chahour played the protagonist, Capt.
 Z. I. Farrukh, on whose memoirs the series was based.
-Chahour earned critical appreciation along with a nomination for Best Emerging Talent in Television at the 21st Lux Style Awards by his performance in this drama.
+Chahour earned critical appreciation along with a nomination for Best Emerging Talent in Television at the 21st Lux Style Awards for his performance in this drama.

 Chahour starred in Hum TV's Wabaal (2022), playing Faraz opposite Sarah Khan.
 He then appeared on Geo's Jannat Se Aagay as Farooq Ahmed alongside Kubra Khan, Ramsha Khan and Gohar Rasheed.
 Chahour next starred in Geo's Mannat Murad (2023-24) opposite Iqra Aziz where the two played the titular roles respectively.

 In 2025, Chahour starred in ARY Digital's Eid special comedy telefilm Aik Shakki Love Story as Kabir Sikander opposite Sabeena Farooq.
 He also appeared as Qais Rafiq in Hum TV's drama Jama Taqseem alongside Mawra Hocane.
-He will be starring in an upcoming drama of Hum TV titled Neeli Kothi opposite Anmol Baloch.
+He is starring in the new drama of Hum TV titled Neeli Kothi opposite Anmol Baloch.